metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 All tests reside in `Test` directory which contains subdirectories for each module, take a look there for examples.

-Pester is preferred method to write tests, however some test cases needs other ways around, or more specialized setup.
+Pester is preferred method to write tests, however some test cases need other ways around, or more customized setup.

 There is a module called `Ruleset.Test`, which is customized for this project.\
 Tests must pass both Desktop and Core editions of PowerShell on multiple Windows editions to be